 - Memory problems

 As the brain becomes dependent on Xanax, it forgets how to function effectively when the drug is absent.
 As GABA is affected, the brain slowly becomes reliant on it to work correctly, causing Xanax to impact thought processes, concentration, muscle coordination, and emotions.
+Additionally, current evidence is inconclusive concerning Xanax and memory loss.
+However, long-term use of benzodiazepines has been associated with cognitive decline in some studies.

 Some of the other effects of Xanax use on the brain include: